shawntabrizi/rust-state-machine/steps/33/README.md

    - Notice how we have the freedom to choose our types in each configuration?
 They both represent the same pallet Config, but are configurable to different runtimes.

-### Why Every Pallet's Config Trait Needs Implementation on the Runtime

-Every pallet requires its corresponding `Config` trait to be implemented on the Runtime for several important reasons:

-1. **Type Resolution**: When we write `Pallet<Self>` inside the Runtime struct, Rust needs to know what the concrete types for `T::AccountId`, `T::BlockNumber`, etc. should be.
-It finds these by looking at the `impl system::Config for Runtime` block.
-In contrast, the `impl system::Config for Test` block commonly found in a mock's Test version of the runtime allows for complete separation and freedom for testing purposes.

-2. **Central Configuration Point**: The Runtime becomes the central place where all type decisions are made, creating a clean architecture where pallets depend on the Runtime (via their Config traits) rather than directly on each other.

-3. **Type Consistency**: When multiple pallets need to work with the same types (e.g., both System and Balances need to use `AccountId`), implementing their Config traits on Runtime ensures they use the same concrete types.

-In our example, we're using the actual Runtime struct as the type that implements all Config traits, which is why you see `Self` in `system::Pallet<Self>` - it's referring to the Runtime itself!

-### Implementing the Config Trait
+## Implementing the Config Trait

-Let's round this out with showing how you can actually implement and use the `Config` trait.
+Let's round this out by showing how you can actually implement and use the `Config` trait.

 Just like before, we need some object which will implement this trait.
 In our case, we can use the `Runtime` struct itself.